 The Corporate Secretary, including his/her assistants, shall be Filipino citizens and resident of the Philippines.
-73 b) Duties and responsibilities 74
+73

 They must possess administrative, legal and interpersonal skills, be aware of the laws, rules and regulations necessary in the performance of his duties and responsibilities.
 They must also have some financial and accounting skills, and a working knowledge of the operations of the Bank.